-Located less than 5 miles from Redding city center, Shasta Ghost Town is the unique remains of one of California’s busiest towns during the gold rush of the early 1900s.
-The town has now become a state park, and it is literally on the highway that you would take to get to Whiskeytown Recreation Area.
+Located less than 5 miles from Redding city center, Shasta Ghost Town is the unique remains of one of California’s busiest towns during the gold rush of the mid 1800s.
+The town is now a state historic park, and it is literally on the highway that you would take to get to Whiskeytown Recreation Area.
 It is an easy stop; you just pull off to the side and park along the road.
 Because of this, it is an excellent recommendation for a place to spend 20 minutes or half a day.

 - Cost: Free

 Shasta State historic park is located 15 minutes from Redding on Highway 299.
 The park itself right not he highway as you drive right through it.
 There is parking on both sides of the road if you want to get out and explore.